-In connection with this offering, we adopted a non-employee director compensation policy that became effective upon the date immediately preceding the date on which the registration statement of which this prospectus is part was declared effective.
-The policy is designed to enable us to attract and retain, on a long-term basis, highly qualified non-employee directors.
+In connection with this offering, we intend to adopt a non-employee director compensation policy that will become effective upon the date immediately preceding the date on which the registration statement of which this prospectus is part is declared effective.
+The policy will be designed to enable us to attract and retain, on a long-term basis, highly qualified non-employee directors.
 Under the policy, each director who is not an employee will be paid cash compensation from and after the completion of this offering, as set forth below:

 Annual Retainer

 Board of Directors:

-Members \$35,000
+Members \$

-Additional retainer for non-executive chair \$30,000
+Additional retainer for non-executive chair \$

 Audit Committee:

-Members (other than chair) \$ 7,500
+Members (other than chair) \$

-Retainer for chair \$15,000
+Retainer for chair \$

 Compensation Committee:

-Members (other than chair) \$ 5,000
+Members (other than chair) \$

-Retainer for chair \$10,000
+Retainer for chair \$

 Nominating and Corporate Governance Committee:

-Members (other than chair) \$ 4,000
+Members (other than chair) \$

-Retainer for chair \$ 8,000
+Retainer for chair \$

-In addition, the non-employee director compensation policy provides that, upon initial election to our board of directors, each non-employee director will be granted an option to purchase 40,127 shares of our common stock, or the Initial Grant.
-The Initial Grant will vest in 36 equal monthly installments over three years from the grant date, subject to continued service as a director through the applicable vesting date.
-Furthermore, on the date of each annual meeting of stockholders following the completion of this offering, each non-employee director who continues as a non-employee director following such meeting will be granted an option to purchase 20,063 shares of our common stock, or the Annual Grant.
+In addition, the non-employee director compensation policy will provide that, upon initial election to our board of directors, each non-employee director will be granted an equity award with a fair market value of an option to purchase shares of our common stock ("Initial Grant").
+The Initial Grant will vest in equal installments on the first, second, and third anniversaries of the grant date, subject to continued service as a director through the applicable vesting date.
+Furthermore, on the date of each annual meeting of stockholders following the completion of this offering, each non-employee director who continues as a non-employee director following such meeting will be granted an option to purchase shares of our common stock ("Annual Grant").
 The Annual Grant will vest in full on the earlier of (i) the first anniversary of the grant date or (ii) our next annual meeting of stockholders, subject to continued service as a director through the applicable vesting date.
 Such awards are subject to full accelerated vesting upon the sale of the company.